 At Davos, the WEF presented the report, The Future of Jobs 2018, to provide an understanding of the potential of new technologies to disrupt and create jobs, and guidance for improving the quality and productivity of work now being done by humans and for preparing people for emerging roles.
 It is based on a survey of Chief Human Resources Officers and top strategy executives across 12 industries and 20 developed and emerging economies, representing 70% of global GDP.

-The report finds that by 2025, while the shifting division of labor between humans, machines and algorithms may displace 75 million jobs, another 133 million roles may emerge that are more adapted to the new division of labor.
+The report finds that by 2025, while shifting the division of labor between humans, machines and algorithms may displace 75 million jobs, another 133 million roles may emerge that are more adapted to the new division of labor.
 That shift looks like this: Today, 71% of total task hours are performed by humans and 29% by machines; by 2022, these averages could shift to 58% task hours by humans and 42% by machines.

 All industries could have sizeable skills gaps, with average skills instability of 42%, highlighting the scale of the challenge in preparing today’s workers for changes within their current roles and the emerging jobs of the future.
 Technology proficiency, such as technology design and programming, and distinctly human skills, such as creativity, critical thinking and persuasion, are among the competencies that will be sharply increasing in importance, the study finds.